isomerpages/moe-stgabrielspri/_character-formation/CCE/Student Leadership.md

 Lead by Example

 **Head of Department/ Subject Head:**
-Mr Xie Zhengyang (Subject Head, Student Leadership Internal)
+Mr Xie Zhengyang (Subject Head, Student Leadership)

 **Leadership Framework**
 Student leadership at St. Gabriel’s Primary School is aligned to its mission of Shaping Lives for Service to God and Nation.
 The school has developed a 3-tier student leadership framework based on the philosophy of “Giving Pupils a Voice”